-Our charter is the set of guiding principles which outline our commitment to how we embed meaningful and inclusive youth voice in our work.
+Through our Young Advisors Project, we have developed a set of guiding principles which outline our commitment to how we embed meaningful and inclusive youth voice in our work.

 Over the past three years, we have worked in partnership with a group of Young Advisors to help us improve our youth voice and participation practices.
+In Year 1, our Young Advisors conducted research to identify areas for improvement when it came to embedding youth voice in our work.
+In year 2 Young Advisors collaborated with staff on projects to help put these improvements into practice.
+Through these collaborations, we were able to:

 Name: Beatrix